How to Play Pool by Yourself – Blatt Billiards

 Target Pool

 The objective of this game of pool is to help you improve your skills at taking more complex shots.
 Instead of racking the balls, set them up in such a way that you find it difficult.
-You do not have to use all 15 pool balls for target pool.
+You do not have to use all fifteen pool balls for target pool.
 You can use as few or as many as you want.

 Pretty woman playing billards

-Pool Set Play Packages
+Pool Set Play Packages From Blatt Billiards

-Make sure you have everything you need to play solo pool with quality pool set play packages from Blatt Billiards.
+Make sure you have everything you need to play solo pool with quality pool set play packages from Blatt Billiards and information about billiards games to play by yourself.
 We also offer handcrafted pool tables and custom-built tables.
-Browse online or contact us at 212-674-8855 today!